 Tax Advantages of Charitable Trusts

-Charitable trusts are a form of deferred giving, or what is sometimes known as planned giving.
+Charitable trusts are a form of deferred giving, sometimes called planned giving.
 There are 2 types of interest in property: an income interest and a remainder interest.
-An income interest is the income generated by the property for a set duration, while the remainder interest is an interest in the property that remains after the income interest ends.
+An income interest is the income generated by the property for a set duration, while the remainder interest is the property interest remaining after the income interest ends.
 The value of these interests depend on the property value, the donor's age, the duration, and on interest rates and actuarial tables promulgated by the IRS.
-For charitable trusts, donating an income interest to property to the charity usually does not result in a tax deduction for the donor.
+For charitable trusts, donating an income interest to property to the charity is not deductible by the donor.
 However, a charitable tax deduction can be taken for donating a irrevocable remainder interest to charity.

 The tax advantages of donating to a charity through a trust are realized through a split-interest trust, where the interest in the property donated to the trust is split between the income and remainder interest.
 A charitable split-interest trust benefits both charities and individuals or other noncharitable beneficiaries.
 If the charity receives trust income before any of the noncharitable beneficiaries, then it is a charitable lead trust, because it receives the lead interest in the trust.
 On the other hand, if the charity receives the remainder interest, then it is called a charitable remainder trust (CRT), because the charity receives the remainder of the trust after the noncharitable beneficiaries receive their income.
 Because the charitable deduction is proportional to the present value of the charitable gift, charitable lead trusts will generally have a higher deduction than charitable remainder trusts, because the charity receives the money sooner.